 - Public Health

-All practical analytical learning is underpinned by training in R software, the primary statistical software used in epidemiological research.
+All practical learning throughout the programme is underpinned by training in R software, the primary statistical software used in epidemiological research.

 Teaching and learning

-The programme is taught fully online, with a study commitment of 10-15 hours per week.
+The programme is taught fully online, with a study commitment of about 15 hours per week.

-Courses run during five-week (or occasionally 10-week) blocks, but there are no specific times that you have to attend class.
+Courses run during five-week (or occasionally ten-week) blocks, but there are no specific times that you have to attend class.